If you came to this page directly, you might wish to read a page with an introduction to this section first.

 Orthodox Church of the Annunciation aka St. Gabriel's (XIXth century)

-I visited the fountain of the Panagia (one of the titles of Mary in Greek) in the church of the Greek convent within the village.
+I visited the fountain of the Panagia in the church of the Greek convent within the village.
 The water from being shut up in a hot church which was very dark, is nearly tepid.
 Outside of the church is a fountain at which were watering not fewer than 500 camels, horses, cattle, etc. Among the village women filling their pitchers I distinguished some pretty girls.
 The water in Nazareth is excellent.
-W. Turner
+Turner

 Orthodox Church of the Annunciation: (left) underground chapel leading to the well; (right) well

 According to the (apocryphal) Gospel of James the Annunciation took place at a well where Mary was filling her pitcher.
-Based on this tradition, a Greek Orthodox Church was built above the well (Twain did not visit it).
+Based on this tradition, a Greek Orthodox Church was built above the well.
 The Arab Christian inhabitants of Nazareth keep the two accounts of the Annunciation together by saying that the Annunciation took place at the well, but Mary was so scared that she ran home where a second Annunciation occurred.

-The image used as background for this page shows the Annunciation by Beato Angelico at the Museum of S. Marco in Florence.
+The image used as background for this page shows the Annunciation by Beato Angelico at Museo di S. Marco in Florence.